Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: The graded Lie algebra of infinitesimal automorphisms of a multisymplectic manifold

-We will denote respectively by $\vf^m_h(M)$ and $\vf^m_{lh}(M)$ the sets of Hamiltonian and locally Hamiltonian $m$-multivector fields in $M$.
+We denote respectively by $\vf^m_h(M)$ and $\vf^m_{lh}(M)$ the sets of Hamiltonian and locally Hamiltonian $m$-vector fields in $M$.
 It is clear by the previous proposition that $\bigoplus_{m\geq 0}\vf^m_{lh}(M)$ is a graded Lie subalgebra of the graded Lie algebra of multivector fields.
-We will say that a $m$-multivector field is {\sl characteristic} if it lies in $\ker^m\Omega$.
-The set of characteristic fields constitute a graded Lie subalgebra of $\bigoplus_{m\geq 0}\vf^m_{lh}(M)$.
+We say that an $m$-vector field is {\sl characteristic} if it belongs to $\ker^m\Omega$.
+The set of characteristic $m$-vector fields constitutes a graded Lie subalgebra of $\bigoplus_{m\geq 0}\vf^m_{lh}(M)$.
 Moreover, the characteristic multivector fields define a graded ideal of the graded Lie algebra of Hamiltonian multivector fields.
-We will denote the corresponding quotient graded Lie algebra by ${\cal V}_H^* (M,\Omega)$, and
+We denote the corresponding quotient graded Lie algebra by ${\mathcal V}_H^* (M,\Omega)$, and

-Notice that again if $m>k$, $\ker^m \Omega = \Lambda^m (TM)$, hence ${\cal V}_H^m(M,\Omega) = 0$ and ${\cal V}_H^1(M,\Omega) = \vf_{lh}(M)$.
-Namely,
+Notice that again if $m>k$, $\ker^m \Omega = \Lambda^m (TM)$, hence ${\mathcal V}_H^m(M,\Omega) = 0$ and ${\mathcal V}_H^1(M,\Omega)\\ = \vf_{lh}(M)$.
+Namely, $ {\mathcal V}_H^* (M,\Omega) = \bigoplus_{m= 0}^k {\mathcal V}_H^m(M,\Omega)$.